 What are Flutter Benefits?

-If you’ve been mulling over the idea for an Android app, perhaps a good decision would be to stick to Flutter.
-With this highly customizable framework, you not only have a chance to scale your app fast and launch it on the platform of your choice but also prepare it for the launch of Google's promising operating system.
+If you’ve been mulling over the idea for iOS and Android apps, perhaps a good decision would be to stick to Flutter SDK.
+With this highly customizable framework, you not only have a chance to scale your app fast and launch it on the platform of your choice but also prepare it for the launch of Google’s promising operating system.

 If that is not convincing enough, here is a set of other good reasons for Flutter to become native soon and substitute many leading players on the market:

 Reduced Development Time

 Thanks to dynamic coding, developing with Flutter is fast and convenient.
 Especially, if you want to launch your app on several platforms, Flutter might make a good match for you with its compatibility.
 Thus, your software will look native on any device.

 Flutter SDK stands out with its layout structure that mostly resembles native approaches in platform UI development.
 It also does not inherit its roots from the web (and therefore markup languages) and turns all objects into widgets.
 Layout approaches are quite intuitive and familiar to those who came from native mobile app development and desktop one.